Strangers (Sigrid song)

 "Strangers" is a song performed by Norwegian singer and songwriter Sigrid.
 The song was released as a digital download on 10 November 2017 by Island Records.
 The song peaked at number six on the Norwegian Singles Chart.
 Outside Norway, the single topped the charts in Scotland and Croatia and peaked within the top ten of the charts in the Republic of Ireland and the United Kingdom.
-The song is included on the singer's debut album, Sucker Punch, serving as the second single from the project.
+The song was included on the singer's debut album, Sucker Punch, serving as the second single from the project.

 Music video

 An official music video for "Strangers" was directed by Ivana Bobic for Riff Raff Films.
 It was first released onto YouTube on 30 November 2017, with a length of four minutes and four seconds.
-As of 10 April 2021, it has gained over 61 million views.
+As of 3 June 2023, it has gained over 68 million views.